TaitoUnited/wordpress-template/README.md

 > If you run into authorization errors, authenticate with the `taito --auth:ENV` command.

-Access the database:

-    taito db connect:dev    # Connect from command-line taito db proxy:dev      # Start a proxy for connecting with a GUI tool

-Mount remote storage bucket to your local disk (FOR LINUX ONLY):
+Mount remote storage bucket to your local disk so that you can make changes to remote files directly (FOR LINUX ONLY):

 * Run `taito storage mount:dev`
-* Modify files located in `./mounts/wordpress-template-dev`
+* Modify files located in `./mnt/wordpress-template-dev`

+Sync data/files from local disk to the remote storage bucket:

+* Warn other developers that you are going to sync the data from git
+* Sync data/files to the remote bucket `taito sync to:dev`.
+The command retrieves latest changes from git before sync and it does not sync user accounts or other confidential data.

-Commit all data files located in remote storage bucket to git:
+Sync data/files located in remote storage bucket to local disk and git:

 * Warn other developers that you are going to sync the data to git
-* Pull latest changes from git: `git pull --rebase`
-* Sync data from the remote bucket to your local disk `taito storage sync from:dev ./wordpress/data`
+* Sync data and files from the remote dev environment to your local disk: `taito sync from:dev`.
+The command retrieves latest changes from git before sync.
+The command does not sync user accounts or other confidential data.
 * Add such directories/files to `.gitignore` that should not be committed to git.
-* Commit and push changes
+* Commit and push changes to git

-Sync data files from git to the remote storage bucket:

-* Warn other developers that you are going to sync the data from git
-* Pull latest changes from git: `git pull --rebase`
-* Sync data to the remote bucket `taito storage sync to:dev ./wordpress/data`

-> TODO how about database data?

 Migrate changes from dev to production:

-* Deploy taito and helm configuration changes: `taito vc env merge`
+* Deploy taito-cli and Kubernetes configuration changes: `taito vc env merge`
-* Migrate storage bucket files and database changes either manually or by using a WordPress migration plugin (support for automation coming later).
+* Migrate storage bucket files and database changes either manually or by using a WordPress migration plugin (TODO support for automation coming later).
 NOTE: You should not migrate/copy the whole database and all the files, if they contain development data or development user accounts.

 Migrate changes from production to dev:

-* Migrate storage bucket files and database changes either manually or by using a WordPress migration plugin (support for automation coming later).
-NOTE: You should not migrate/copy the whole database and all the files, if they contain confidential data like personal accounts, personal photos, contact details, payments or private messaging.
+* Migrate storage bucket files and database changes either manually or by using a WordPress migration plugin (TODO support for automation coming later).
+NOTE: You should not migrate/copy the whole database and all the files, if they contain confidential data like personal user accounts, personal photos, contact details, payments or private messaging.

 Some additional commands for operating remote environments: